 Marketers can use the “Advertising Research” feature of SEMRush to conduct their paid search analysis.
 Here are a few competitor features that you can examine with this tool:

 SEMRush can provide adequate research results for SEO and paid search even though SEO is its core functionality.
-However, the tools come in handy when you need insights into competitors’ paid campaigns.
+However, the PPC competitor analysis tools come in handy when you need insights into competitors’ PPC campaigns.

 Pricing: SEMRuch is a paid tool with a starting premium of $99 per month.

 Search Monitor helps you track ads across various locations and devices.
 The tool offers two primary services:

 Since it is built for competitor analysis, you can easily monitor your competitors’ bids, content, landing pages, FTC compliance, PPC benchmarks, product listing ads (PLA), and more.

 Pricing: It is a paid tool with a $599 monthly premium.
 There is no free trial either, but you can get in touch with their sales team to get a demo.